10 Free Fun Things to do with Kids in and Around Seattle

 1) Get free museum admission with your library card.
 You can reserve free admission tickets for nine different Seattle museums using your Seattle Public Library card.
-Tickets can get snapped up quickly, but those who are patient and flexible can save big bucks on places like EMP Museum, Seattle Art Museum, and the Museum of Flight.
+Tickets can get snapped up quickly, but those who are patient and flexible can save big bucks on places like the Museum of Pop Culture, Seattle Art Museum, and the Museum of Flight.
 You’ll find similar programs with King County Library and Pierce County Library.

 2) Visit a garden.
 We’re lucky to have some truly exceptional (and free!) gardens nearby that are in their springtime prime.
 The Washington Park Arboretum in Seattle’s Montlake neighborhood is huge and old, with more than 20,000 living plants from around the world.
 Nearby is the University of Washington Center for Urban Horticulture; kids who love to stop and smell the roses can do so at the Seattle Garden Club Fragrance Garden there.
 For a free Japanese garden, head to Kubota Garden in Seattle’s Rainier Beach neighborhood.
 Up in Shoreline, visit Kruckeberg Botanic Garden for woodland loveliness and a super-cool natural climbing structure.
 Note that they’re open only on Fridays, Saturdays and Sundays.
 Eastsiders have the Bellevue Botanical Garden with its woodlands, wetlands, and dreamy perennial beds.

 3) Plant a free garden.
 If visiting all those gardens has you inspired, you can plant your own: King County seed library lets anyone take the seeds they need for free, and requests that you let at least some of what you grow go to seed to help restock supplies.
 There are locations on Phinney Ridge, Wedgwood, Hillman City and West Seattle.